der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListBuilder](./NegativeKeywordListBuilder)|A new negative keyword list builder for the current account.
+[NegativeKeywordListBuilder](./NegativeKeywordListBuilder)|New negative keyword list builder for the current account.